huangm96/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+The token is the key to open the “protected” routes.

 - [ ] What steps can you take in your web apps to keep your data secure?

+1. Require the client to provide proof that it’s authenticated with them 2.If the credentials are known, the server responds with a fresh JWT 3.Then the client can get the permission to access the protected resources

 - [ ] Describe how web servers work.

+A Web server is a program that uses HTTP (Hypertext Transfer Protocol) to serve the files that form Web pages to users, in response to their requests, which are forwarded by their computers' HTTP clients.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST-create GET-read PUT-update DELETE-delete

 ## Project Set Up